brighter-ai/redact-enterprise-orchestration/README.md

 If there are any issues with processing files, the error logs of all micro-services can be downloaded and sent to Brighter AI for further investigation.

 To download the error logs, run `./download_logs.sh` and send the output zip file (`redact_logs.zip`) to Brighter AI

+#### Installing as a Service

+To install Redact Enterprise as a systemd service, use the `./install.sh` script and supply an installtion directory.
+For example, `sudo ./install.sh /etc` will install the systemd service and store the necessary files under `/etc`.
+To uninstall, run `./uninstall.sh`, also with the installtion directory as an argument.

+After running the installtion script, the service can be started with `sudo systemctl start redact.service` and stopped with `sudo systemctl stop redact.service`.
+Starting the service for the first time may take a few minutes, since the docker images may need to be downloaded.